Killing Gunther

 Killing Gunther is a 2017 American mockumentary action comedy film written and directed by Taran Killam, in his directorial debut.
 Arnold Schwarzenegger stars as the titular Gunther alongside Killam, Cobie Smulders, and Bobby Moynihan.
-It was released on video on demand on September 22, 2017, before being given a limited theatrical release on October 20, 2017 by Saban Films.
+It was released on video on demand on September 22, 2017, before being given a limited theatrical release by Saban Films on October 20, 2017.

 Plot

 Blake, an assassin, wants to kill the world's most notorious hitman, Gunther.
 Hiring a camera crew to document the process for video proof, Blake assembles a team: his friend Donnie, an explosives expert; Sanaa, daughter of legendary hitman Rahmat Fairouza; Gabe, an inexperienced technology 'expert'; and Ashley, Blake's elderly mentor, who has a heart attack.

 Blake recruits more hitmen: Izzat, a former Islamist extremist with an extremely strong robotic arm; Yong, who only uses poisons; psychotic twins Mia and Barold Bellakalakova; and Max, Blake's former partner.
 The group gathers in a warehouse, but before Max can reveal Gunther's location, Gunther kills him with a sniper rifle and disappears.

 Blake is motivated by the fact that his ex, Lisa, left him for Gunther, though that relationship did not last; Blake still carries a cigarette case from her.
 Ashley has another heart attack seconds after leaving the hospital.
 The team sets up a fake hit in Miami to draw Gunther out, and visit Cheyenne, a gun dealer.
 They pursue Gunther after he kills the target; Gunther kills Izzat with his own robotic arm, but Sanaa manages to wound Gunther before he escapes.

 Yong leads the team to the office of an underground doctor where Gunther is being treated.
 Donnie plants a bomb in Gunther's car, which fails to detonate, but Gunther has booby-trapped the entire street.
 Discovering the car's trunk is full of venomous snakes, Yong is killed when one leaps out and bites him in the neck.
 Another car picks up Gunther, but Sanaa opens fire and the car crashes.
 Finding both occupants dead, the team celebrate drunkenly at a bar, and Blake sleeps with the bartender, while Sanaa and Donnie spend the night together.

 The team is awakened in the middle of the night by Rahmat trying to kill Donnie for sleeping with his daughter, claiming that Blake texted him.
 Realizing it must have been Gunther, they find the Bellakalakova twins dead in bed.
 Donnie goes into hiding from Rahmat, who is pursued by Sanaa.
-Forced to lay low at Gabe's cramped apartment with the documentary crew, Blake is contacted by Donnie, who wants to retire to be with Sanaa.
+Forced to lie low at Gabe's cramped apartment with the documentary crew, Blake is contacted by Donnie, who wants to retire to be with Sanaa.